newfies-dialer/newfies-dialer/docs/source/broker/broker-installation.rst

 Debian APT repository
 ----------------------

-To make use of our APT repository,
+To make use of the RabbitMQ APT repository,

 1. Add the following line to your /etc/apt/sources.list
 ::